doza/tweetgrep/README.md

 ## Usage

 ```
-usage: tweetgrep.py [-h] [-d] [-i] [-b] [-r] [-V] search_string twitter_name
+usage: tweetgrep.py [-h] [-d] [-i] [-b] [-r] [-f] [-V]
+                    search_string twitter_name

 positional arguments:
   search_string         The string you are searching for in a user's tweets
   twitter_name          User's Twitter name you are searching

 optional arguments:
   -h, --help            show this help message and exit
   -d, --debug           Enable debugging output
   -i, --ignore-case     Ignore case when searching
   -b, --brief-output    Only show the contents of the tweets without extra
                         information (date and link)
   -r, --regex           Search using a regex instead of a simple string
+  -f, --force-download  Force a download of the user's tweets instead of using
+                        the local cache
   -V, --version         show program's version number and exit
 ```

 <a name="howitworks"></a>